umairsyed613/EntityFrameworkRepo/README.md

-# EntityFrameworkRepo
+# UnEntityFrameworkRepo
-`EntityFrameworkRepo` is a lightweight, easy-to-use repository pattern implementation designed for .NET applications.
+`UnEntityFrameworkRepository` is a lightweight, easy-to-use repository pattern implementation designed for .NET applications.
 It abstracts data access to make your application more testable and maintainable.

 ## Features